How Many Rakats is: Fajr ?

 Founded by Imam Ahmad ibn Hanbal.
 Followed primarily in Saudi Arabia and Qatar.

 Key differences: All schools agree on the Fardh (obligatory) rakats.
 Variations exist mainly in the number and emphasis of Sunnah Muakkadah (emphasized voluntary) prayers.
-For example, some schools may recommend 2 Sunnah before Asr instead of 4.
-It's best to follow the school that aligns with your local community or the scholars you trust.
+For example, some schools may recommend 2 Sunnah before Asr instead of the 4 listed on our Asr page.
+Our Dhuhr page shows Hanafi 4+2 emphasized sunnah around the fardh.
+It’s best to follow the school that aligns with your local community or the scholars you trust.